 After you have created the financial model you can also do the valuation of the business.
 In other words, you can try to estimate how much the business is worth.
 Valuation is a must for the following type of consulting projects:

-- M&A. As a consultant you may be hired to support the buys or selling party.
+- M&A. As a consultant, you may be hired to support the buys or selling party.
 Consultants are usually hired to conduct due diligence, especially the commercial part of the due diligence.
 As a part of such projects, you will have to create a full financial model and estimate the value of the firm

 - Turn-around.
 During turnarounds, you may also have to do some valuation of either the whole business or part of it.
 This is done in order to understand whether the business is worth saving and how much money we can pour into it to make it work.
 In certain cases, especially when it comes to liquidity, cash flow is a problem.
 You may be forced to sell part of the business.
 In such a situation, you will have to do a fast evaluation of business units and decide which business the firm has to sell to survive

 - Strategy projects.
 Also as part of strategic projects, you most likely will have to do a simplified valuation.
-Strategy boils down to pick one of many options for developing the business.
+Strategy boils down to picking one of many options for developing the business.
 Usually, you would pick the option that gives you the highest valuation of the business (from the shareholder point of view).
 Therefore, you have to translate the nice deck of 400 slides into models in Excel and estimate the value of options on the table.

 - Supporting PE in value creation.
 PE funds like to hire management consultants to help them with increasing the value of the business that they have just bought.
 Since PE is interested in increasing the value of the business, you will have to show in what way the improvements or growth will translate into a higher value of the business.
 This will require a lot of smaller valuation models.
 You will be rather estimating the additional value coming from a specific project, rather than the value of the whole business.